FriedrichWessel/UnityHelperModules/readme.md

 * Set it App Id in the script’s properties
 * Before compiling in XCode, replace “[YOUR APP ID]” with your Facebook app id in `Info.plist`

 Right now the Facebook module is kind of awkward.
-You can call any of the below methods on the script instance which you can access by calling
+Please note, that I am aware of this fact ;) You can call any of the below methods on the script instance which you can access by calling